 Why companies prefer digital freight networks over brokers

 The past five years have seen the rise of the digital freight network, a fully connected freight marketplace that uses machine learning, automation, and other software to efficiently connect shippers and carriers.
 This marketplace business model aligns the interests of shippers and carriers, reducing both the cost structure and the time it takes to find the best truck for every load.

 When it comes to handling volatile markets, according to Gartner, “Digital freight networks are helping shippers overcome COVID-19 challenges by delivering the reliability of an asset-based carrier and the flexibility of a broker.”
 Convoy’s digital freight network proved resilient during the first months of the COVID-19 crisis, providing shippers a number of benefits.

 Convoy’s digital freight network is always on, so that if the unexpected occurs, our tech identifies it immediately and auto-corrects.
 And to ensure 24/7 service, we have a dedicated team available around the clock to address the situation.

 When it comes to supply chain visibility, digital freight networks collect massive amounts of data and translate the data into useful insights for shippers.
 Mark Young, Director of Procurement for Anheuser-Busch said in an interview with Supply Chain Deep Dive, “I see the tech-enabled carrier space as something that provides transformational value.”
 The article reports that data provided by digital freight networks has allowed Young to view Anheuser-Busch’s KPIs in a new light, and reevaluate which measures are valuable and which are not.

 More resources on how digital freight networks can help shippers:

-- If you’re interested in learning more about digital freight networks, now is the best time to get started.
-Sign Up with Convoy today.
+- If you’re interested in learning more about shipping with Convoy, now is the best time to get started.
+Sign up with Convoy today.